AdminRHS/oa-y-mcp-service/TECHNICAL_DOC.md

 ## Architecture

-- **index.js** — the main entry point, implements the MCP server and delegates tool calls.
-Defines base API URLs for production.
+- **index.js** — the main entry point, implements the MCP server and all tool logic.
+Defines base API URLs for production and uses only built-in Node.js modules and global fetch (Node.js 18+).
-- **prodToolHandlers.js** — contains tool handlers for production mode (course creation/update, retrieval, and login).
 - Uses the following packages:
   - `@modelcontextprotocol/sdk/server` — for MCP server and stdio transport
   - `@modelcontextprotocol/sdk/types` — for tool request schemas
-  - `node-fetch` — for HTTP requests to external APIs

 ---

 ## Environment Variables

-- `APP_ENV=prod`
 - `API_TOKEN` — authorization token for all requests

 > **Note:** API_BASE_URL is hardcoded for production.
 You do not need to provide it as an environment variable.